2

 How much do dental receptionists make?

 Dental receptionists typically earn an average hourly wage of around $15 to $20, with annual salaries ranging from approximately $30,000 to $40,000.
-Salaries can vary based on experience, location, and the size of the dental practice.
+Wages can vary based on experience, location, and the size of the dental practice, and strong communication and organizational skills are important for the role.

 What cities are hiring for Part Time Dentist Receptionist jobs?
 Cities with the most Part Time Dentist Receptionist job openings: